 Components of Assessment

 “Communication is complicated.
-Unraveling the different components of communication can help guide the assessment process by ensuring that the different features that make up communication are considered.
+Unravelling the different components of communication can help guide the assessment process by ensuring that the different features that make up communication are considered.
 It is important to note the form, function, and content of the communication exchanges.
 Finally, gathering information about the student’s social communication skills, including to what degree the student responds, initiates, repairs, and/or maintains an interaction, is important,” (Downing, Peckman-Hardin & Hanreddy, 2015).

 Pre-intentional and Intentional Behaviour

-An initial reaction to a student’s attempt to communication might be dismissed as pre-intentional or non-intentional communication.
+An initial reaction to a student’s attempt to communicate might be dismissed as pre-intentional or non-intentional communication.
 To a trained or sensitive communication partner, these attempts from the student could be seen as an opportunity to help a student realize that these behaviours can “gain someone’s attention and convey a message.
 Non-intentional or pre-intentional behaviour can become intentional in this manner” (Downing, Hanreddy, Peckman-Hardin, 2015).

 Assessing how the student responds when asked to do something is part of receptive communication.
 When assessing, it is important to note the most effective method in helping a student understand what is being asked or said.
-The following question are taken from Teaching Communication Skills to Students with Severe Disabilities by Downing, Hanreddy, Peckhm-Hardin, 2015.
+The following question is taken from Teaching Communication Skills to Students with Severe Disabilities by Downing, Hanreddy, Peckhm-Hardin, 2015.

 What does the student do to demonstrate that the message has been received and understood?